 - Acquiring new customers and building relationships with existing ones.

-How to Completely Optimize Your Google My Business Listing
+How to Completely Optimize Your Google Business Profile Listing

 Once you have your profile verified and ready to go, it’s time to fill out all of your information.
 Complete and accurate information is critical for users.
 Optimizing your listing is what will set you apart from your competition and get you ranking in Google’s map pack.